Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 Checking Your Upcoming Events Via SMS

-Google allows US Google Calendar users to check their upcoming Calendar entries via SMS.
+Google allows US Google Calendar users to.
 All you have to do is send a quick SMS to Google Calendar and it will return your upcoming events in the format you request.

 These are the commands you can use in the body of the message: